 Without rapid treatment, endophthalmitis can permanently damage the eye.

-The damage can cause partial vision loss or even blindness in severe cases.
+The damage can cause partial vision loss or even blindness in

 The AAO state that people with a compromised immune system may be more likely to develop endogenous endophthalmitis.

 Common causes of a weakened immune system include: